Heart Block

 How is heart block treated?

-Sometimes, making changes to medications or treatment for heart disease stops heart block.
+Sometimes, making changes to medicines or treatment for heart disease stops heart block.
+Other people may need a temporary or permanent pacemaker that sends electrical pulses to their hearts.

-• First-degree block: If you have first-degree heart block, you probably won’t need treatment.
+• First-degree block: You probably won’t need treatment.

-• Second-degree block: If you have second-degree heart block and have symptoms, you may need a pacemaker to keep your heart beating like it should.
-A pacemaker is small device that sends electrical pulses impulses to your heart.
+• Second-degree block: You may not need treatment if you have Type 1.
+If you have symptoms, you may need a temporary or permanent pacemaker to keep your heart beating like it should.

-If you need a pacemaker, your cardiologist/electrophysiologist will talk to you about the details, the type that is best for you, and what to expect before, during and after you get your pacemaker.
+If you need a pacemaker, your provider will talk to you about the details, the type that’s best for you, and what to expect before, during and after you get your pacemaker.

 Prevention